Luck Weaver Bard

 Card Blitz

-At level 1, on your turn, you can roll a bardic inspiration die, you create a number mystical cards equal to your roll dealing 1d4 + your Bard level magical otherworldly damage.
+At 1st level, on your turn, you can roll 1d4, you create a number mystical cards equal to your roll dealing 1d4 + your Bard level magical otherworldly damage.

 Each card hits a creature of your choice that you can see within 60 feet.
 The cards all strike simultaneously, and you can direct them to hit one creature or different targets.